-Sergeant Schultz is important, he serves Klink as the official food taster at parties to ensure the food hasn’t been poisoned.
+Sergeant Schultz is important, serving Klink as his official food taster at parties to ensure the food hasn’t been poisoned.
 However, he inevitably knows, “nothing,” sees nothing, and hears nothing.
 His sense of comedic timing was an inspiration to Bob Crane himself.

 John Banner began acting in 1940 and his accent led to many typecast roles as a Nazi.
 His first semi-regular role was in 1954 in the show Rocky Jones, Space Ranger.

 When people criticized Banner’s Schultz as a ‘cuddly nazi’ he refuted.
 “I see Schultz as the representative of some kind of goodness in every generation,” he said.
-Banner lost much of his family to the nazi’s efforts in the ’40s, so I’m going to stand on John’s side here.
+Banner lost much of his family to the Nazi’s efforts in the ’40s, so it’s easy to stand on John’s side here.

-One of his final roles was in 1971 costarring with Dean Jones in The Chicago Teddy Bears, as He soon retired and moved to France with his second wife.
+One of his final roles was in 1971, costarring with Dean Jones in The Chicago Teddy Bears.
+He soon retired and moved to France with his second wife.